DEFINING THE ONU LAW DIFFERENCE: FACTS AND STATS

 PREPARING YOUR STUDENTS FOR LAW SCHOOL

 ONU Law has prided itself on providing an individualized legal education to our students for 128 years.
-The mission of our institution is to create practice-ready attorneys, and we accomplish this goal by offering our students numerous opportunities for skills courses, clinical placements, and one-on-one attention and mentoring from our distinguished faculty.
-The small class size and enviable 12:1 student to faculty ratio allow our students to graduate with a strong foundation in legal theory, and the tools to become successful practitioners.
+The mission of our institution is to create practice-ready attorneys, and we accomplish this goal by guaranteeing our students numerous opportunities for skills courses, clinical placements, and individualized instruction from leading scholars.
+The small class size and enviable 11:1 student to faculty ratio allow our students to graduate with a strong foundation in legal theory, and the tools to become successful practitioners.
 Additionally, our well-rounded curriculum and emphasis on academic support have allowed our graduates to consistently achieve success on the Bar exam.